haifengl/bigdata/README.md

 ![HDFS Architecture](images/hdfs-architecture.png)

-HDFS is built using the Java language and has a master/slave architecture.
+HDFS has a master/slave architecture.
 An HDFS cluster consists of a single NameNode, a master server that manages the file system namespace and regulates access to files by clients.
-In addition, there are a number of DataNodes\
-index<span>HDFS!NameNode</span> that manage storage attached to the nodes that they run on.
+In addition, there are a number of DataNodes that manage storage attached to the nodes that they run on.
 A typical deployment has a dedicated machine that runs only the NameNode.
 Each of the other machines in the cluster runs one instance of the DataNode.[^3]

 HDFS supports a traditional hierarchical file organization that consists of directories and files.
 In HDFS, each file is stored as a sequence of